Information on books authored or edited by CAPPE members since 2000.

 Information on the new CAPPE ANU E Press book series in Practical Ethics and Public Policy.

 More about CAPPE ANU E Press book series

 Papers written by CAPPE members.

 The Centre edits and publishes three journals, one jointly with John Jay College of Criminal Justice, The City University of New York, and another three journals are edited by members of the Centre.

 Tom Campbell is the Editor of this Journal which is published by the Australian Society of Legal Philosophy.
 It is a broadly based academic journal that publishes theoretical work relating to law and legal studies.
 More...

 Australian Journal of Professional and Applied Ethics

-This is the official journal of the Australian Association for Professional and Applied Ethics.
-It is published twice a year by the Centre for Applied Philosophy and Public Ethics.
+The journal is published twice a year by the Centre for Applied Philosophy and Public Ethics.
 Anna Corbo Crehan (Managing Editor) CSU, Andrew Alexandra UM and Igor Primoratz CSU (co-editors).
 More…

 Criminal Justice Ethics